This authentic recipe for Cantonese roast duck will make the shiny, reddish-brown-skinned poultry seen hanging in the windows of many Asian markets.

 If desired, transfer the juices to a small saucepan, skim off the fat, and bring to a boil.
 Reduce the heat and simmer 2 minutes to concentrate the flavors.
 Serve in a gravy boat alongside the duck.

-- This recipe will take the whole day, so we recommend that you read through the recipe thoroughly, first, then plan accordingly.
+- This recipe will take the whole day, so we recommend that you read through the recipe thoroughly first, and then plan accordingly.